CAnBioNet/TkNA/README.md

 #### Inputs
  - `--network`: `The path to the network file, either in .pickle or .csv format
- - `--network-format`: Format of the network file; Either use 'pickle' with the network.pickle file output made by calc_network_properties.py or 'csv' (must be in .csv format and have 'partner1' and 'partner2' as the headers for the two node columns, e.g. the network_output_comp.csv from to_csv.py)
+ - `--network-format`: Format of the network file; Either use 'pickle' or 'csv' (must be in .csv format and have 'partner1' and 'partner2' as the headers for the two node columns, e.g. the network_output_comp.csv from to_csv.py)
  - `--map`: CSV file with the name of the node in the first column and its data type in the second column
  - `--out-dir`: Path to the directory to output results to